 For the Newport-Bermuda racer the point at which the Gulf Stream is encountered is often considered a juncture as important as the start or finish of the Race.
 The location, structure and variability of this major ocean current and its effects presents a particular challenge for every navigator/tactician.
-What is the nature of this challenge and how best might it be addressed ?
+What is the nature of this challenge and how best might it be addressed?

 The Gulf Stream is a portion of the large clockwise current system affecting the entire North Atlantic Ocean.
-Driven by the wind field over the North Atlantic and the associated distributions of water temperature and salinity, the Gulf Stream is an energetic western boundary current separating the warm waters of the Sargasso Sea from the cooler continental shelf waters adjoining New England.
-The resulting thermal boundary represents one of the most striking features of this current and one that is most easily sensed.
-From Florida to Cape Hatteras the Gulf Stream follows a reasonably well defined northerly track along the outer limits of the U.S. continental shelf.
-Beyond, to the north of Hatteras, Stream associated flows proceed along a progressively more northeasterly tending track with the main body of the current separating gradually from the shelf.
-Horizontal flow trajectories in this area, which includes the rhumb line Newport to Bermuda, become increasingly non-linear and wavelike with characteristics similar to those observed in clouds of smoke trailing downwind from a chimney.
-The resulting large amplitude meanders in the main body of the Stream tend to propagate downstream, towards Europe, and grow in amplitude.
+Driven by the wind field over the North Atlantic and the associated distributions of water temperature and salinity, the Gulf Stream is an energetic boundary current separating the warm waters of the Sargasso Sea from the cooler continental shelf waters adjoining the east coast of the U.S..
+The resulting thermal boundary represents one of the most striking features of this current and one that is most easily measured.
+From Florida to Cape Hatteras the flow follows a reasonably well defined northerly track along the outer limits of the U.S. continental shelf.
+Beyond, to the north of Hatteras, the Gulf Stream currents proceed along a progressively more northeasterly tending track with the main body of the Stream separating gradually from the shelf.
+Horizontal flow trajectories in this area, which includes the rhumb line to Bermuda, become increasingly non-linear and wavelike with characteristics similar to those observed in clouds of smoke trailing downwind from a chimney.
+The resulting large amplitude meanders in the main body tend to propagate downstream, towards Europe, and grow in amplitude.
 On occasion these meanders will become so large that they will "pinch off" forming independent rotating rings or eddies in the areas to the north and south of the main body of the Stream.
 This combination of time variant features has the potential to affect a significant portion of the rhumb line between Newport and Bermuda well beyond the limits of the main body of the current.
 The extent of this influence necessarily varies significantly in space and time.
-This variability challenges the Race navigator and establishes some particular requirements for study sufficient to resolve Stream characteristics.
+This variability challenges the Race navigator and establishes some particular requirements for study sufficient to develop an understanding of Stream characteristics essential for optimum route planning.

-Given the strong thermal signature typically associated with the Gulf Stream, efforts to locate the Stream and map its primary features typically begin with the collection of satellite sea surface temperature (SST) images available at a number of web sites (see e.g. http://rucool.marine.rutgers.edu or https://ocean.weather.gov/Loops/ocean_guidance.php?model=GOES&area=MidAtl&plot).
-These images are generally provided in one of two forms, instantaneous or composite.
-The instantaneous image represents the view from a single satellite pass taken at some discrete time.
-The composite represents what might be considered an average of multiple passes over an extended period of time (typically one day to four days).
+Given the strong thermal signature typically associated with the Gulf Stream, efforts to locate the Stream and map its primary features typically begin with the collection of some number of satellite sea surface temperature (SST) images available at a several web sites (see e.g. https://rucool.marine.Rutgers.edu :or GOES Satellite-Derived Sea Surface Temperatures (weather.gov)).
+Often satellite images are provided in one of two forms, instantaneous or composite.
+The instantaneous image represents the view from a single satellite pass taken at a discrete time.
+The composite represents what might be considered an average of multiple passes over an extended period of time (typically one to four days).
 The instantaneous-single pass image tends to provide higher spatial resolution and more accurate detailing of Stream features and location but is often affected by the presence of clouds.
-By focusing on selected features over a number of passes, the process of compositing is able to reduce this sensitivity to cloud cover.
+By bringing together images from a number of passes, the process of compositing is able to reduce this sensitivity to cloud cover.